cpp-tutor/abaci/README.md

 make
 ```

-To build with Clang it may be necessary to use C++20 (instead of C++23) in the CMakeLists.txt:
+To build with some versions of Clang it may be necessary to specify C++20 (instead of C++23) in the CMakeLists.txt:

 ```cmake
 set(CMAKE_CXX_STANDARD 20)
 ```

 To build against C++23's `<format>` and `<print>` headers (if available) instead of fmt, use `cmake .. -DABACI_USE_STD_FORMAT=1"`.

-To build with older Boost headers, in particular version 1.74, use `cmake .. -DABACI_USE_OLDER_BOOST=1` to avoid compilation errors for `parser/Parse.cpp`.

 Run `./abaci` without arguments to enter an interactive session, or with a source filename as the single argument to execute a script.